HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 - I would like to generate my matrix in a format that is compatible with standard single-cell analysis tools.
 - I would like to generate my matrix in a reasonable amount of time; in general, on the order of minutes, not hours.

+As a user with a pipette, I would like gene expression data from the DCP.

+- To support this set of users, an interface via the HCA Data Browser will leverage the API to provide static matrix products.

 ## Scientific "guardrails"

 *Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*